Legal recognition of Torres Strait Islander traditional child rearing practice

 • the nature of your relationship with your birth parents (for example, my birth parents have aunty and uncle roles in my life, I call my cultural parents mum and dad)

-• consent to the Commissioner to contact your birth parents, cultural parents and informed persons to make inquiries and talk with them about your application
+• consent to the Commissioner to contact your birth parents, cultural parents and informed persons, and other carer(s) to make inquiries and talk with them about your application

 Ailan Kastom child rearing practice

-The cultural parents, birth parents and the informed person are required to provide information about the nature of the Ailan Kastom child rearing practice that occurred.
+The cultural parents, birth parents and the informed person, and the other carer(s) are required to provide information about the nature of the Ailan Kastom child rearing practice that occurred.
 This is information about the specific Ailan Kastom child rearing practice that occurred in relation to the application and to confirm that the transfer of parentage occurred.

 Best interests and wellbeing